partidodigitalpt/documentation/By-laws for political parties supported by dapps.md

 <b>( article 5 )</b><br>
 Provisional Political Commission</p>

 Before the **PP** launchs and is fully operational, a provisional Political Commission is to be established.
-While having the same mission, convocation and work order statutes, the composition changes to consisting of a number of elements equal to the number of inter-regions as defined by NUTS 2 and whom are proposed by the provisional Presidency of the **PP**.
+While having the same mission, convocation and work order statutes, to the exclusion of lines 3 and 7 of the article article 9-d, the composition changes to consisting of a number of elements equal to the number of inter-regions as defined by NUTS 2 and whom are proposed by the provisional Presidency of the **PP**.

 <p align="center">
 <b>( article 6 )</b><br>